 Medical negligence is sometimes the most proximate cause of cerebral palsy.
 Cerebral palsy results from injuries to the child’s brain.
-These injuries may occur shortly after the child is born, during the process of birth or before the child is born.
+These injuries may occur shortly after the child is born, during the birth process, or before the child is born.
 These injuries are sometimes caused by unavoidable circumstances that are entirely natural, but sometimes not.
 When medical negligence is an issue, you may be able to sue the doctor or healthcare provider responsible for the situation.

 Medical negligence doesn’t mean incompetence.
 It means that the doctor did not do what could reasonably be expected of them and that someone suffered as a result.
 It takes a lawyer to determine whether or not there’s a chance you could win a lawsuit over negligence.
-Even if they believe that you could, there’s no way to guarantee that your case will win once it goes to court.
+Even if they believe you could, there’s no way to guarantee that your case will win once it goes to court.
 There are several ways that these cases can turn out.